Multiple Symptoms Study 3

 Persistent physical symptoms (which cannot be adequately attributed to physical disease) affect around 1 million people (2% of adults) in the UK.
-They affect patients’ quality of life and account for at least one third of referrals from GPs to specialists.
+They affect patients’ quality of life and account for at least one-third of referrals from GPs to specialists.
 These referrals give patients little benefit but have a real cost to health services in terms of time and diagnostic resources.
 When patients are told that medical tests do not show a cause for their symptoms they are commonly disappointed in their interactions with clinicians.

-We know that patients with symptoms want to have those symptoms explained in acceptable ways in order to know that their symptoms are legitimate, and find ways to adapt to them and to manage them.
-Without explanation many patients seek further healthcare use while at the same time losing confidence that it will help them.
+We know that patients with symptoms want to have those symptoms explained in acceptable ways in order to know that their symptoms are legitimate, and find ways to adapt to them and manage them.
+Without explanation, many patients seek further healthcare use while at the same time losing confidence that it will help them.

 The consultations include detailed medical history taking, explanation (including discussion of appropriate diagnosis) and advice about management.
-The Symptoms Clinic involves an initial long consultation of approximately 50 minutes followed up by two or three medium length consultations of 15-20 minutes.
+The Symptoms Clinic involves an initial long consultation of approximately 50 minutes followed up by two or three medium-length consultations of 15-20 minutes.

-This study is currently in recruitment.
+The study is currently in follow up.

 If you have any questions about MSS3 please contact the Trial Manager, Cara Mooney: C.D.Mooney@Sheffield.ac.uk